a9s2w5/Analysis_of_UFC_Fights/README.md

-# An Analysis of UFC Fight
+# An Analysis of UFC Fights
 An analysis of Mixed Martial Arts fights taken place under the promotion of the Ultiimate Fighting Championship (UFC).

 # Data